 As you reach the higher levels of the south side of Traprain Law, the path passes through what seems to be the remnants of a stone wall.
 This is actually part of the stone facing for a turf rampart that once surrounded an area which, at its maximum extent, measured some 12 hectares or 30 acres and was large enough for a significant settlement.
 The rampart itself was 1.07km long.

-The top of the Law is home to a trig point and a modern shelter obviously intended to protect visitors from the wind.
+The top of the Law is home to a trig point and a modern low stone shelter obviously intended to protect visitors from the wind.
 But as you look around, you begin to appreciate a number of other features, including the base of a stone wall that apparently encircled a large oval portion of the summit, and lines of ridges that could easily be - and are - further defensive ramparts.
+(Continues below image...)

 This relationship may well have continued until the Romans' eventual withdrawal from Britain: or perhaps not.
 In 1919, archaeologists unearthed a hoard of Roman silver hidden on Traprain Law.
 This weighed 53lb or 24kg and largely comprised cut up and flattened Roman silver tableware apparently dating back to fairly late in the period of Roman occupation.
-Depending on your point of view, this is either evidence that payments made by the Romans to the Votadini, by now probably known by the Brythonic version of their name, the Gododdin, continued until a very late date, or an indication that as Roman Britain crumbled, the Gododdin were joining other tribes in mounting raids into Roman-controlled areas.
+Depending on your point of view, this could be seen as evidence that payments made by the Romans to the Votadini, by now probably known by the Brythonic version of their name, the Gododdin, continued until a very late date.
+Or it could be seen as an indication that as Roman Britain crumbled, the Gododdin were joining other tribes in mounting raids into Roman-controlled areas and returning with plunder.

 Opinions also differ about the point at which large scale occupation ceased on Traprain Law.
 Some think it remained in use by the Gododdin until the Angles of the Kingdom of Northumbria arrived in the mid 600s: while others feel that by then they had moved their capital from Traprain Law to Edinburgh.